Department of Public Safety & Health and Office of Health

 register and receive a time to report to the testing site.
 Beginning on Wednesday, May 20th, Middlesex County will also offer testing to asymptomatic (meaning those not showing symptoms of COVID-19) individuals.
 Registrants must

-bring the completed registration form and proof of residency including, but not
+bring their appointment confirmation and proof of residency including, but not

 limited to: a valid driver’s license; state issued identification; or two

 pieces of mail including utility bills, bank statements, or similar

 documentation with name and address, to the testing site.

 If the person is not a

 Middlesex County resident or does not have a scheduled appointment, they will not receive testing.